DM-GY-9103-2024F-H/WK14/README.md

 # Week J

-More Neural Networks: RNNs, VAEs, GANs and fine-tuning
+More Neural Networks: RNNs and VAEs